Evaluating AI-Generated Images of Cultural Artifacts with Community-Informed Rubrics: Endmatter Statements

-Reflecting on the potential adverse impacts of our methods, we acknowledge that our approach inherits familiar risks and limitations of related participatory AI efforts that are discussed in past scholarship \cite{sloane2020participation,delgado2023participatory,suresh2024participation,ParticipationScaleTensions}.
-First, we acknowledge that our proposed methods require labor from participants who may already be marginalized.
+Our approach inherits familiar risks and limitations of related participatory AI efforts that are discussed in past scholarship \cite{sloane2020participation,delgado2023participatory,suresh2024participation,ParticipationScaleTensions}.
+First, we our proposed methods require labor from participants who may already be marginalized.
 To this end, we encourage practitioners to consider how participation can be meaningfully compensated, and discuss ways in which participation might otherwise be made less burdensome.
 While participation in measurement offers great potential to shape foundation model development, we also caution that participatory evaluation may not yield immediate or tangible benefits for community members, such as improved representations in deployed models \cite{sloane2020participation,dalal2024provocation}.
 Accordingly, we urge practitioners to be transparent about how the outputs of participation (\eg{} the resulting measurement instruments) will be used and what benefits, if any, participants can reasonably expect (\eg{} beyond contributing to research).